WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.data.withRehydratation` has been renamed to `wp.data.withRehydration`.
  - The `wp.editor.ImagePlaceholder` component is removed.
 Please use `wp.editor.MediaPlaceholder` instead.
  - `wp.utils.deprecated` function removed.
-Please use `wp.devtools.deprecated` instead.
+Please use `wp.deprecated` instead.

 ## 3.1.0